Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Results

-The corresponding sky maps for case 2) with ${E_\mathrm{low} = 168 \pm 29}$~EeV are shown in Fig. \ref{fig:f2}.
-The resulting posterior distributions for the source direction follow a similar trend to those shown in Fig.~\ref{fig:f1}, but are more extended since lower energies lead to larger $D_\mathrm{src}$ and thus larger magnetic deflections.
+The corresponding sky maps for case 2) with ${E_\mathrm{low} = 168 \pm 29}$~EeV are shown in Fig.~\ref{fig:Elow_skymap}.
+The resulting posterior distributions for the source direction follow a similar trend to those shown in Fig.~\ref{fig:Enom_skymap}, but are more deflected from the measured arrival direction of Amaterasu and further extended in nature since the lower energies considered allow for a stronger impact of both the GMF and EGMF.

-Fig. \ref{fig:f3}(c) and \ref{fig:f3}(d) show the marginal posterior distributions of $D_\mathrm{src}$ for the case of $E_\mathrm{nom}$ and $E_\mathrm{low}$, respectively.
-The distributions are shown as stacked histograms with the contribution from assuming different arrival mass groups highlighted in different colours, as in Figs.~\ref{fig:f1}(b) and \ref{fig:f2}(b).
-For $E_\mathrm{nom}$, the source distance is relatively constrained, with the most probable distance around ${D_\mathrm{src} \sim 2}$~Mpc.
-We also see that a medium composition dominates at closer distances while a heavier composition is preferred for ${D_\mathrm{src} > 6}$~Mpc.
-The case of $E_\mathrm{low}$ is more complex, with a most probable distance of ${D_\mathrm{src} \sim 4}$~Mpc, but a longer tail out to over 14 Mpc and a mixed arrival composition across the distance range.
+Fig.~\ref{fig:Dsrc_comp_hist} shows the marginal posterior distributions of $D_\mathrm{src}$ for the cases of both $E_\mathrm{nom}$ and $E_\mathrm{low}$.
+The distributions are shown as stacked histograms assuming different arrival mass groups highlighted in different colours, as in the lower panels of Figs.~\ref{fig:Enom_skymap} and \ref{fig:Elow_skymap}.
+For $E_\mathrm{nom}$, the source distance is relatively constrained, with the most probable distance around ${D_\mathrm{src} \sim 3}$\,Mpc.
+While the composition is more diverse at closer distances with the presence of light, medium and heavy nuclei, a heavier composition is predominant for ${D_\mathrm{src} > 6}$~Mpc, with another lower peak a distances between 10 and 12\,Mpc.
+The case of $E_\mathrm{low}$ is more complex, with a most probable distance of ${D_\mathrm{src} \sim 4}$~Mpc for light and medium mass groups, but a longer tail and relatively even density across the distance range for heavier nuclei.